Selective Search in Python

 A parameter of initial grouping algorithm, which yields high quality starting locations efficiently.
 A larger k causes a preference for larger components of initial strating regions.

-If random set to True, function will carry out pseudo random sorting.
+If random_sort set to True, function will carry out pseudo random sorting.
 It only alters sequences of bounding boxes, instead of locations, which prevents heavily emphasis on large regions as combing proposals from up to 80 different strategies.
 This only has a significant impact when selecting a subset of region proposals with high rankings, as in RCNN.